Hassan Ali Khaire: Prime minister

 On 23 February 2017, President Mohamed announced on Twitter the appointment of Khaire as the new prime minister of Somalia.
-Prior to his appointment, Khaire had never held public office, although over the course of his career he has worked with a range of high-level executives and government officials in various capacities.
+Prior to his appointment, Khaire had never held public office, although over the course of his career he had worked with a range of high-level executives and government officials in various capacities.

-In a session held on 1 March 2017, Members of Parliament overwhelmingly approved Khaire's appointment as prime minister, 231 of the MPs endorsed the selection.
+In a session held on 1 March 2017, the members of the parliament approved Khaire's appointment as prime minister; 231 of the MPs endorsed the selection.

-On 21 March 2017, Khaire thanked lawmakers for their overwhelming support and submitted his nomination for the Cabinet Ministers Somalia, on 29 March 2017 it was approved by parliament.
+On 21 March 2017, Khaire thanked lawmakers for their overwhelming support and submitted his nomination for the Cabinet of Somalia, and on 29 March 2017 it was approved by the parliament.

-He also vowed to tackle corruption by prosecuting individuals involved, regardless of their position, and chaired his first official Cabinet meeting, he reminded the gathered Ministers of his and their duties as statesmen, noting that the administration's focus should be on strengthening the security sector, accelerating institutional reform.
-Some regional governments, however, have accused Mr. Khaire for disregarding the Federal constitution.
+He also vowed to tackle corruption by prosecuting individuals involved, regardless of their position.
+He chaired his first Cabinet meeting and reminded the gathered Ministers of his and their duties as statesmen, noting that the administration's focus should be on strengthening the security sector and accelerating institutional reform.
+Some regional governments, however, accused Khaire of disregarding the federal constitution.

 Resignation

 On 25 July 2020, the Speaker of the House of the People of the Federal Parliament, Mohamed Mursal, announced in a press statement that 170 MPs had withdrawn confidence in Khaire's government, accusing the Prime Minister of failing to deliver promises including improving the national security and implementing a timely one person, one vote election.
 Members of the cabinet, however, disputed the legality of the motion and accused the Speaker of failing to respect the parliamentary rule of procedure.
-The Embassy of the United States in Somalia has expressed concern over the "irregularities" of the voting process and the High Representative of the European Union, Josep Borrell, has released a statement regretting that the motion of no-confidence did not meet the constitutional requirements.
+The Embassy of the United States in Somalia expressed concern over the "irregularities" of the voting process and the High Representative of the European Union, Josep Borrell, released a statement regretting that the motion of no-confidence did not meet the constitutional requirements.

-At the time of the parliament motion, the Prime Minister was away to Dhuusamareeb, Galmudug, where he attended a Federal Government and Federal Member States talks over national elections.
+At the time of the parliament motion, Khaire was in Dhuusamareeb, Galmudug, where he attended a federal government and Federal Member States talks over national elections.
 After his return to Mogadishu, he released a short statement calling the process of the motion of no-confidence unconstitutional and offering his resignation to "set a good example in leadership" and to ease the tensions.